-- (a) there is a clear public interest in the decision being reviewed; and - (b) the appeal would have a real prospect of success on the ground set out in regulation 5(3). - (3) Initial consideration of the application notice - (a) An application notice, whether filed by the Association or by any other party, shall be considered by the Chairman. - (b) The Chairman may grant or refuse permission to appeal.
+- (a) there is a clear public interest in the finding and/or order being reviewed; and - (b) the appeal would have a real prospect of success on the ground set out in regulation 5(4). - (3) Initial consideration of the application notice - (a) An application notice, whether filed by the Association or by any other party, shall be considered by the Chairman. - (b) The Chairman may grant or refuse permission to appeal.
 If permission is granted, the Chairman must specify the grounds upon which permission has been granted. - (c) Before making a decision under this regulation 6(3), or in conjunction with such a decision, the Chairman may make such directions as he deems to be necessary or desirable.
-Failure by a party to comply with one or more of the Chairman's directions may result in a costs order against that party pursuant to regulation 12. - (d) The Chairman may not grant permission to appeal solely on the question of costs unless, in addition to satisfying regulations 6(1) or (2), the decision was perverse or unreasonable or compliance with it would result in severe financial hardship to the relevant person. - (e) The Chairman may of his own motion amend the application notice to add one or more of the grounds of appeal set out in regulation 5(2). - (f) The Chairman must give written reasons at the time his decision is made, which shall address each of the grounds of appeal set out in the application notice.
+Failure by a party to comply with one or more of the Chairman's directions may result in a costs order against that party pursuant to regulation 12. - (d) The Chairman may not grant permission to appeal solely on the question of costs unless, in addition to satisfying regulations 6(1) or (2), the order was perverse or unreasonable or compliance with it would result in severe financial hardship to the relevant person. - (e) The Chairman may of his own motion amend the application notice to add one or more of the grounds of appeal set out in regulation 5(2) or 5(3) as applicable. - (f) The Chairman must give written reasons at the time his decision is made, which shall address each of the grounds of appeal set out in the application notice.
 The written reasons shall be provided to the parties by the committee officer within 21 days thereafter. - (g) If the Chairman refuses permission to appeal: - (i) where the application notice filed pursuant to regulation 4(1) related solely to the question of costs, the Chairman's decision is final;

 (ii) in all other cases, the appellant may request that his application notice be reconsidered by the Appeal Committee in accordance with regulation 6(4).
-Such request must be filed with the committee officer within 28 days after service of the Chairman's written reasons for refusing permission (or such longer period as the Chairman of the Appeal Committee which would reconsider the application notice may allow where there is good reason for the appellant having failed to meet the time limit) and must be supported by written grounds.
-The Chairman shall not be permitted to sit on any Appeal Committee convened pursuant to this regulation, nor shall he be permitted to sit on any Appeal Committee in relation to the case thereafter.
+Such request must be filed with the committee officer within 28 days after service of the Chairman's written reasons for refusing permission (or such longer period as the Chairman of the Appeal Committee which would reconsider the application notice may allow where there is good reason for the appellant having failed to meet the time limit) and must be supported by written grounds setting out which aspects of the Chairman's decision he disagrees with and why.
+The Chairman who refused permission shall not sit on any Appeal Committee convened in relation to the case.

-For the avoidance of doubt, this regulation does not apply if permission has been granted in relation to any of the grounds of appeal set out in regulation 5(2).
+For the avoidance of doubt, this regulation does not apply if permission has been granted in relation to any of the grounds of appeal set out in regulation 5(2) or 5(3).